-(Example #1: My default gateway for the TP-Link is 192.168.1.1)
+(Example #1: My default gateway address for the TP-Link router is 192.168.1.1)

-(Example #2: My default gateway for the D-Link is 10.0.0.138)
+(Example #2: My default gateway address for the D-Link router is 10.0.0.138)

-(Example #1: TP-Link Router(Example #2: D-Link Router
+(Example #1: TP-Link Router)

-Username: Admin Password: Admin Validate: CVTXK Entering your router control panel, look for a tab that says "Port Forwarding" / "Forwarding" / "Port Mapping" or any variation thereof.
+Username: Admin Password: Admin Validate: CVTXK Entering your router control panel, look for an ”Advanced” tab, or a tab named "Port Forwarding" / "Forwarding", or any variation thereof.

 (Example #1: I will be forwarding my TP-Link ports from under Forwarding => Virtual servers)